kiranthedev/Sample_ToDo_List_Angular1/README.md

 4. We can mark Item as complete
 5. Items can be filtered on the basis of Name

-Technology Stack: AngularJS, Bootstrap, Jquery, Toaster
+Technology Stack: AngularJS1.x, Bootstrap, Jquery, Toaster

 #Steps to Start Application:
 > Open the Folder